SHARE THIS CONTENT

 Self-help eviction: Do not change the locks on the property or shut off the utilities in hopes of forcing squatters out.
 This is considered a self-help eviction and is illegal in most jurisdictions.

 Inducement: Do not offer the squatters money or other incentives to leave.
-This could be seen as an acknowledgment of their tenancy rights.
+This could be seen as an acknowledgement of their tenancy rights.

 False claims: Do not call the police and falsely claim squatters are trespassers or burglars to get quicker enforcement help removing them.